olimiemma/Exam-practice-App/README.md

 - User authentication system
 - Selection of various exam types (IELTS, AWS Certification, CFA, CPA, etc.)
 - Difficulty levels for each exam type (Easy, Medium, Hard)
-- Dynamic question generation using OpenAI's GPT model
+- Dynamic question generation using OpenAI's GPT model(Other models to be iocluded soon)
 - Progress tracking for users
 - Responsive web design for desktop and mobile use